Tornadoes and Derechos in Virginia

 Tornadoes are classified by wind speeds which are correlated to their effects on the ground, particularly on human-built structures.
 The original Fujita Scale was "enhanced" in 2007 to align wind speeds with property damage more closely.

-Only the National Weather Service determines if a wind event was a tornado and can assign an official tornado Enhanced Fujita Scale rating.
+Only the National Weather Service determines if a wind event was a tornado and can assign an official Enhanced Fujita (EF) Scale rating to a tornado.
 EF ratings are based on after-the-fact estimates of wind speed based on the visible effects on structures, rather than actual measurements by scientific instruments or sensors.
 Where tornadoes cross open fields, damage is particularly hard to estimate.
-A 2021 study using Doppler radar measurements suggested that the National Weather Service has underestimated the power of such tornadoes, with ratings 1.2 to 1.5 categories too low.2
+A 2021 study using Doppler radar measurements suggested that the National Weather Service has underestimated the power of such tornadoes, with ratings 1.2 to 1.5 categories too low.

 tornadoes knock down trees in the forest and houses in the suburbs